stepbrobd/consistency-z3/readme.md

 Compatible: compatibility is a relation between two consistency models.
-Two consistency models are compatible if the the negation of the implication is unsatisfiable.
+Two consistency models are compatible if the the negation of the implication is unsatisfiable (compatibility is not symmetric).

 Composable: composition is an additional operator that combines two or more consistency models into a single consistency model.
-It's represented as a direct conjunction of the consistency models' constraints (relation predicates remain the same and will only be added if any clause refers to them).
+It's represented as a direct conjunction of the consistency models' constraints (the ordering of the composition does not affect the result, relation predicates remain the same and will only be added if any clause refers to them).

 ## Models